Rare Event Analysis of Large Language Models: Relation to Other Work

 Regarding rare event probability estimation for LLMs, the most closely related works are those of \cite{wu2025estimating} and \cite{jones2025forecasting}.
 The former focuses on the limited setting of estimating the probability of generating a single rare token by varying the prompt, while here we consider full completions and more general observables.
 The latter work shows how for a production LLM (Claude 3/3.5) rare event probability estimates on a small set of test prompts can be extrapolated to a much larger set of deployment prompts.
-The results of \cite{jones2025forecasting} gives an important practical justification for the work we present here: we focus on accurate rare event probability estimation and error quantification for single/few prompt settings.
+The results of \cite{jones2025forecasting} give an important practical justification for the work we present here: we focus on accurate rare event probability estimation and error quantification for single/few prompt settings.
 We show how, even with strong resource limitations, detailed estimates of rare event probabilities can be obtained by applying rare event sampling methods.
 The results of \cite{jones2025forecasting} then suggest that such detailed few-prompt estimates can be effectively combined with extrapolation methods to provide accurate rare event probabilities in practical deployment settings.
+While both these works focus on the general problem of rare events in LLMs, neither provide methods that are directly comparable to the questions we tackle here.
+Indeed, the only directly comparable method for our setup is direct sampling of the LLM, which is thus the current ``state-of-the-art'' for rare completion probability estimation.

 In addition to the work on rare event estimation for LLMs, a number of works in related fields exist.
 Both SMC \cite{lew2023sequential,loula2025syntactic} and TPS \cite{faria2024quest:, faria2025sample} have been applied previously for constrained/biased generation, while in the field of extreme value theory, initial connections have been made to response lengths in LLMs \cite{jiao2025analyzing}.
 More broadly, the Reinforcement Learning from Human Feedback (RLHF) \cite{bai2022training} and Direct Preference Optimization (DPO) \cite{rafailov2023direct} methods for alignment share objective functions to those used in rare event sampling, namely that of a time-integrated ``reward'' function with a Kullback-Leibler (KL) divergence regularisation.
 This provides a further link to a variational perspective \cite{chetrite2015variational,jack2015effective} for REA that has been approached with reinforcement learning (RL) \cite{rose2021a-reinforcement,das2021reinforcement,gillman2024combining,pamulaparthy2025towards}.